joshuaballoch/vantiv-ruby/README.md

 $ LICENSE_ID=sub-your-license-id-in-here ACCEPTOR_ID=sub-your-acceptor-id-in-here PAYPAGE_ID=your-paypage-id vantiv-certify-app
 ```

 A certs.txt file will be generated in the directory that the script is run, and then opened.
-It contains a list of DevHub Certification test names and associated Request IDs, like follows:
+It contains a list of DevHub Certification Test IDs and associated Request IDs, like follows:

 ```
 L_AC_1, request-id-for-L_AC_1-here